305909/gym-hopper/README.md

 ### Domain Randomization

-For each mass separately, the environment randomly samples parameters at the beginning of each episode:
+For each mass separately, the environment randomly samples parameters at the beginning of each episode according to the the current variation factor $\phi^e$:

 $$
 m_i \sim \mathbb{U}((1 - \phi^e) \cdot m_{i_0}, (1 + \phi^e) \cdot m_{i_0})